Offering effective employee support through the restructuring processes can help create a level of consistency and trust as the transition begins.

 In an uncertain climate where communication is absent, workplace rumors and false information fill the information vacuum.
 Either the organization's official communication channels will be heeded or the office grapevine will win the day.
 It's far better to over-communicate about the reasons for the change and the specific plans for implementing it.

 Poor official communication will force managers to address misconceptions and rumors continually.
 But by taking control of communication proactively, you build credibility and momentum behind the change.

 You should concentrate on helping employees develop the skills necessary to embrace any restructuring.
-That training could include stress management and resilience-building for especially resistant-to-change employees.
-Enable access to training resources via multiple channels, and encourage employees to use your Employee Assistance Program to resolve personal problems related to stress, such as anxiety or feelings of depression.
+That training could include stress management and resilience-building.
+Enable access to training resources via multiple channels, and encourage employees to use your Employee Assistance Program to resolve mental wellness challenges related to stress, such as anxiety or feelings of depression.

-Just because big changes are coming doesn't mean employees should be allowed to slack off, viewing the process as some kind of transition period.
+Just because big changes are coming doesn't mean reduced productivity is acceptable.
 Make it clear that all employees are expected to deliver on their key performance indicators — before, during and after the restructuring.

-Offering effective employee support through restructuring processes at your midsized firm will create a level of consistency as your organization begins a sometimes uncertain and disruptive transition.
+Offering effective employee support through the restructuring processes can help create a level of consistency as a sometimes uncertain and disruptive transition begins.
 HR leadership should focus their efforts on communication and be vigilant that employees are provided with the tools and knowledge they will need to adapt.